ArtyomVorontsov/ReactCarousel/README.md

 This is a customisable and responsive component which supports touch devices and bring carousel functionality to your react project.

 ## React Carousel Component SandBox
-To try carousel component you need to have installed nodejs and download code from GitHub repo, then open it with IDE and run in terminal command npm install, npm will install all important packages.
+To try carousel component you need to have installed nodejs and download code from GitHub repo, then open it with IDE and run in terminal command **npm install**, npm will install all important packages.
-To start project on localhost:8080 you need to type npm start in terminal, to build use npm run build.
+To start project on localhost:8080 you need to type **npm start** in terminal, to build use **npm run build**.

 1. Get code from GitHub repo.
 <img width="500" src="./readmeImages/steps/step1.png">